Michael SkakelConvict / Political Relative

 The Kennedy relative convicted of killing Martha Moxley

-Michael Skakel was tried and convicted in 2002 of the 1975 murder of Martha Moxley.
+Michael Skakel was tried and convicted in 2002 of a murder that occurred 27 years earlier: the 1975 killing of Martha Moxley.
 Moxley was a 15-year-old resident of Greenwich, Connecticut who was bludgeoned with a golf club and left dead in her family's yard on the night of 30 October 1975.
-The crime went unsolved for more than two decades, though Skakel and his brother Tommy were among the suspects; they lived nearby and the golf club had come from the Skakel family garage.
-(Skakel is a nephew of Ethel Kennedy, the widow of Robert F. Kennedy, adding a sensational note to the case.)
-A 1998 book by Mark Fuhrman titled A Murder in Greenwich named Skakel as the prime suspect and helped renew interest in the case.
+The crime went unsolved for more than two decades, though Michael Skakel and his brother Tommy Skakel were among the suspects; they lived nearby and the golf club had come from the Skakel family garage.
+(Michael Skakel is a nephew of Ethel Kennedy, the widow of Robert F. Kennedy, adding a sensational note to the case.)
+A 1998 book by Mark Fuhrman titled A Murder in Greenwich named Michael Skakel as the prime suspect and helped renew interest in the case.
 Skakel was arrested in 2000; his arrest was followed by nearly two years of legal arguments, mainly over whether Skakel should be tried as an adult or a juvenile (since he was 15 when the murder was committed).
 Judge Maureen Dennis ruled that Skakel should be tried in adult court, and in 2001 the Connecticut Supreme Court upheld her ruling.
 Skakel's trial for the murder of Moxley began in May of 2002, and on 7 June 2002 the jury returned a verdict of guilty.
-Micheal Skakel was sentenced to from 20 years to life in prison.
+Michael Skakel was sentenced to from 20 years to life in prison.
 His appeal for a new trial was denied in 2009, and an appeal for a reduction of his sentence was denied in 2012.
 But in 2013 Skakel had success: he was granted a new trial after a Connecticut judge ruled that his original laywer had represented him poorly.

 Mark Fuhrman, formerly a Los Angeles policeman, was a famous figure in the murder trial of O.J.
 Simpson.